Safe Video Production in the Age of COVID-19

 Another option is an Interrotron, a technique we’ve used for years.
 This is where the iPad with the reporter is in place of a traditional TelePrompter, in front of the lens, so the subject talks directly into camera while having a human face to relate to instead of a lens.
 The result is an intimate, natural, direct-to-camera interview.

 Microphones are the one piece of equipment close to an on-camera subject and often talent is not wearing a mask while speaking.
-So mikes need to be disinfected before you handle them and use them.
+So mikes need special attention to ensure safe video production during COVID.
+Make sure to disinfect them before you handle and use them.
 We use alcohol because it’s the strongest, fastest-acting option and it seems to be OK for the mike.
 (Be careful and run your own tests before subjecting your expensive mikes to alcohol.)
 Whether it’s a shotgun or a lavaliere, it makes sense to wipe it right after use so that you’re not handling a “dirty” object.
 But we wipe again before use, to show the client or on-camera talent they’re sitting under, or wearing, a “clean” object.
 You want to inspire confidence that you’re concerned about everyone’s well-being.

 Another simple thing you can do with a shotgun mike is to put a plastic bag over it and dispose of the bag after each interview.
-This works just fine indoors, but outside the wind rustles the bag, so for exteriors we have a number of wind screens that can be hand-washed or laundered after use.
+Our sound guys are aghast at the thought of putting a mike inside a bag during recording, but by our tests the sound is just fine indoors.
+Outside the wind rustles the bag, so for exteriors we have a number of wind screens that can be hand-washed or laundered after use.
 Remember that soap and detergent are effective against the virus, especially when you use hot water.
 We’ll probably ask Grandma to sew us a few extra bag-like windscreens, just so we can swap them out often.

 If you have to use a lavaliere mike, ask your talent to put it on themselves.
 Have another mike handy so you can model on yourself how to wrap and hide the cable and where to place the mike.
 Wipe the mike head, cable and transmitter right after use and again before the next use; we use alcohol on a paper towel.